 Garlic bread is made from bread, garlic, butter or olive oil, and herbs such as oregano, basil or chives.
 The bread is usually from a baguette, which is typically vegan-friendly.

 A rule of thumb is dense, small loaves of bread used to make garlic bread are more likely to be vegan than bigger, fluffier loaves of bread.
 Of course, there are sometimes exceptions, so continue to check the ingredients list when buying bread.

-The garlic sauce and toppings are usually the reason it is not vegan.
+The garlic sauce and toppings are usually the common reason it is not vegan.
 If you are making your own garlic bread, store-bought garlic butter is usually non-vegan because it contains real butter so you will have to find a vegan brand or make it yourself.

 Garlic bread is usually coated with melted butter.
 Some people will use oil instead of butter to make it vegan.

 It can also be topped with cheese, but this is not always the case.
 So, unfortunately, asking for garlic bread with no cheese is unlikely to make it vegan.